 3. Can anyone apply online for a particular examination?

-Yes, an applicant who fulfils the eligibility criteria prescribed in the notification (i.e. the detailed information available on website https://upsconline.nic.in/ ) of that particular examination can apply.
+Yes, an applicant who fulfils the eligibility criteria prescribed in the notification (i.e. the detailed information available on the website https://upsconline.nic.in/ ) of that particular examination can apply.

 4. Are there any detailed instructions to guide an applicant for submitting UPSC online application?

 Yes, an applicant must refer to the detailed instructions which are available on the website https://upsconline.nic.in/ for filling up the UPSC online application before doing so, which are available.